kubos/kubos/docs/tutorials/first-mission-app.rst

 Creating Your First Mission Application
 =======================================

+Mission applications are user-created programs which are used to control satellite behavior and execute mission logic.

+These applications are registered with the :doc:`applications service <../ecosystem/services/app-service>`, which is responsible for tracking versioning and controlling application upgrades and rollbacks.

+.. todo:: Talk about integration with the scheduler

 This tutorial guides the user through the process of creating a basic mission application using Python3.